 There is no pre-qualification to attend the event and all teams compete in Prelims (Saturday) and Finals (Sunday) with the exception of Cheer Prep, Cheer Novice, CheerABILITY and DanceABILITY teams who will only compete on Saturday of the event.

-Programs must compete 50% of their program at one or more USA All Star one-day event during the 2018-2019 season
+1. Programs must compete 50% of their program at one or more USA All Star one-day event during the 2019-2020 season and be registered and paid by the 2/21/20 deadline

 If you have any questions about our bid eligibility requirements or want to verify your eligibility, please contact Matthew Goto (email@example.com).